eclipse-sumo/sumo/docs/web/docs/Tutorials/Hello_World.md

 ![](../images/HelloWorld_5.gif)

-From now on, if we want to run this scenario again we only have to open the SUMO Configuration file (*.sumocfg) in SUMO-GUI or SUMO.
+From now on, if we want to run this scenario again we only have to open the SUMO Configuration file (*.sumocfg) in [sumo-gui](../sumo-gui.md) or [sumo](../sumo.md).

 That's it!
 You have your first simulation scenario in SUMO :)

 ## Further Reading

-Do you want to do this exercise again, but using a text editor instead of the NETEDIT graphic interface?
-Visit [this tutorial](../Tutorials/Hello_Sumo.md).
+Do you want to do this exercise again, but using a text editor instead of the netedit graphic interface?
+Visit [this tutorial](../Tutorials/Hello_SUMO.md).

 More [Tutorials](../Tutorials.md).